mklabs/gimme-assets/docs/commands/list.md

 with standard name + description, as well as allowing you to specify which package property should be displayed.

-It can take a a list of terms, in which case the list is filtered based on these.
+It can take a list of terms, in which case the list is filtered based on these.

 The `--limit` options let you switch to paginated list based on this